hashicorp/terraform-provider-google/website/docs/r/container_node_pool.html.markdown

     parallel.
 Can be set to 0 or greater.

 `max_surge` and `max_unavailable` must not be negative and at least one of them must be greater than zero.

+## Attributes Reference

+In addition to the arguments listed above, the following computed attributes are exported:

+* `instance_group_urls` - The resource URLs of the managed instance groups associated with this node pool.

 <a id="timeouts"></a>
 ## Timeouts